Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Numerical Results

 Fig.~\ref{fig:accCompCombined} further corroborates the conclusion; in Fig.~\ref{fig:evryACCAffected} and Fig.~\ref{fig:clrACCAffected}, we first compute the loss of accessibility of each centroid due to disruption.
 We then sort them from the most affected to the least on the $x$-axis.
 For each of these centroids, we represent in the $y$-axis the improvement of accessibility of our method versus the conventional replacement bus, i.e.:

 we calculate this improvement, by assuming we add a certain number of extra buses (we test~$0, 5$ and~$10$ extra buses).
 Note that, when the number of extra buses is $0$, the \emph{Conventional Replacement Bus} scenario corresponds exactly to the \emph{Before Disruption} scenario (indeed, running a bus line that replaces the rail line with $0$ buses operating on it is equivalent to operate no remediation at all).
 This suggests that our approach improves the accessibility of the vast majority of affected centroids, especially those that are heavily impacted (on the left of the $x$-axis).
-Even without adding any extra buses, the improvement of our solution over the classic approach goes up to 60\% in the most affected centroids.
-Fig.~\ref{fig:avgACCevry} and Fig.~\ref{fig:avgACCclr} show the accessibility recovered by the Conventional Replacement Bus method and by our solution.
+Even without adding any extra buses, the improvement of our solution over the classic approach goes up to 60\% in the most affected centroids. {Figure 5 explicitly shows that compared to the traditional baseline (conventional replacement bus), our method reduces accessibility degradation impact for each centroid (with few exceptions), confirming that while travel time increases may occur, their negative impact on accessibility is mitigated.} Fig.~\ref{fig:avgACCevry} and Fig.~\ref{fig:avgACCclr} show the accessibility recovered by the Conventional Replacement Bus method and by our solution.
 In particular, let~$\overline{acc}(\pazocal G)=\frac{1}{|\pazocal C|}\cdot \sum_{c_i\in\pazocal C} acc(c_i, \pazocal G)$ be the average accessibility of PT configuration~$\pazocal G$.
 We compute in Fig.~\ref{fig::avgACC} the following quantities: $\overline{acc}(\pazocal G^\text{REPL})/\overline{acc}(\pazocal G^\text{O})$ and $\overline{acc}(\pazocal G^\text{OURS})/\overline{acc}(\pazocal G^\text{O})$.
 For both Évry-Courcouronnes and Choisy-le-Roi cases, our method is consistently more efficient than the Conventional Replacement Bus method, even when we compare our solution with 0 extra buses with the Conventional Replacement Bus method with 10 extra buses.